rbgrouleff/coolie/README.md

 Things missing
 --------------

-Coolie is still very much in its infancy, though the ambition isn't to build a [Resque] [resque] clone, but instead build as small a tool with as few features as possible.
+Sisyphus is still very much in its infancy, though the ambition isn't to build a [Resque] [resque] clone, but instead build as small a tool with as few features as possible.

 [resque]: https://github.com/resque/resque